 Graybug Announces Name and Trading Symbol Change

-/EIN News/ -- REDWOOD CITY, Calif., March 20, 2023 (GLOBE NEWSWIRE) -- Graybug Vision, Inc. (Nasdaq: GRAY) (Graybug) today announced that it has changed its name to CalciMedica, Inc. (the Company), which will become effective at 4:02 pm ET.
-In connection with the name change, the Company has changed its trading symbol to “CALC.”
-The Company’s common stock will commence trading on March 21, 2023 on the Nasdaq Global Market under the trading symbol “CALC.”
+REDWOOD CITY, Calif., March 20, 2023 (GLOBE NEWSWIRE) -- Graybug Vision, Inc. GRAY (Graybug) today announced that it has changed its name to CalciMedica, Inc. (the Company), which will become effective at 4:02 pm ET.
+In connection with the name change, the Company has changed its trading symbol to "CALC."
+The Company's common stock will commence trading on March 21, 2023 on the Nasdaq Global Market under the trading symbol "CALC."
 The name and trading symbol change were undertaken in connection with the previously announced merger between Graybug and CalciMedica, Inc. (CalciMedica).

 About Graybug